 So, I’m assuming we are all pretty sure of what self-care and self-love mean – but what is self-acceptance?

 Self-acceptance is not easy.
-It’s an everyday mental reminder to yourself that no matter what, you are worthy and beautiful and deserving of love.
+It’s an everyday mental reminder to yourself that no matter what, you are worthy, smart, funny, caring, loved, and loving.

 One of the first things to understand about yourself and get closer to self-acceptance is to figure out why you are the way you are.

 Why do I have days at a time where I have no energy and want to be isolated?